History

 2010

 Dr. Ir.
-Louis van der Ham got as sixth person the honorary membership
+Louis van der Ham became the sixth honorary member

 2013